 When will the Team Respond?

-Upon request, KCIT provides trained teams of professionals upon request, to serve any community within the Commonwealth of Pennsylvania where a crime has taken place.
-Examples of such crime would be: criminal incidents of a nature that the entire community is thrust into grief; crimes affecting children, such as school shootings; cluster suicides; or multiple deaths from any criminal activity.
+Upon request, KCIT provides trained teams of volunteers, to serve any community within the Commonwealth of Pennsylvania where a crime has taken place.
+Examples of such crime would be: criminal crisis where a community is thrust into grief; crimes affecting children, such as school shootings; or multiple deaths from any criminal activity.

 How is the Team Requested?

 The KCIT can be accessed 24 hours a day through the Network of Victim Assistance by calling 1-855-SOS-KCIT.
 A request or invitation should come from someone at the site of the criminal incident who can provide assistance with brining in the team.
 Generally, team members can respond within 72 hours to weeks after the incident.

 KCIT can provide technical assistance for local decision makers to identify the groups at risk of experiencing trauma.
 KCIT volunteers will lead one or more group crisis intervention sessions to help victims begin to talk about their reactions to the trauma and provide cope skills.
 In addition, KCIT will coordinate with other crisis response teams.
 This serves to ensure comprehensive, community-wide services and seeks to avoid duplication of services.
 KCIT can also provide crisis reaction and vicarious trauma training to local professionals who have been working with victims and their families.

 What is the Cost of the Teams Crisis Intervention and Deployment Services?